m-budryte/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

-I have gained experience in communication and content management while working in digital start-ups in non-tech positions.
-I have Life Sciences background from King's College London, have represented my course and ran events for one of the most prominent students theatre society - King's Players.

-However, I have always been interested in IT, that is why I have transformed my career to become a web developer.
-Most recently I enrolled on the Software Development course in Makers Academy and looking for junior full-stack engineer position.
+I am a coding bootcamp graduate with a background in Life Sciences.
+I worked in tech environments in non-tech position as a research and communication coordinator, managed traffic and social media.
+I have completed the Software Development course at Makers Academy and looking for a position of the software developer.

 ## Projects